NOMADE55/picto/README.md

 ## Acknowledgements

-- This project is heavily inspired by the amazing work created by **[tandpfun](https://github.com/tandpfun)**:
+- This project is heavily inspired by the amazing tool created by **[tandpfun](https://github.com/tandpfun)**:
   **[skill-icons](https://github.com/tandpfun/skill-icons)**.
 - A lot of icons were created using the insanely helpful stuff in